 As long as your testing site is with in a 20 mile radius of Bristol there will be no surcharge for travel costs

 - We do not charge extra for changing fuses

 - We do not charge extra for retesting of failed items once repaired

-- We do not charge extra for replacing or rewiring plugs
+- We charge £5 plus VAT for replacing or rewiring plugs.

 PARKING – please make sure that if a parking pass is required that you make this available.
 If metered parking is required then the cost of this will be billed to you.